abinash-commit/RV-4frl-ROS/README.md

 (u can clear out the workspce from other for ease of reading)

 ## Connecting ur robot to ROS
 Connect ur robot to ur linux system with lan cable and setup the IPV4 manually, we are gonna use this IP from now on.
+TO set click on the settings loggo>IPV4,
 Keep the gateway and mask same as ur robot.
 ![Screenshot from 2025-06-21 11-59-02](https://github.com/user-attachments/assets/7eba99e3-4232-4ae1-9a80-b0e4ebf2daaa)